atari-monk/apollo/data/storage001/folder012/file001.md

 Late lunch.
 I refuse to do project late.
 I feel its just pointless play.
 Will listen to philosophy and go to sleep.
+Actually did not take phone to bed.

+## 9

+First chill stream.
+Under first semi comfortable setup i created.